terrablue/debris/README.md

 }
 ```

-`suites` is where your test suites will go, `fixtures` will contain your test
+`suites` is where your test suites go, `fixtures` is for your test fixtures.
-fixtures.
 Paths are relative to your project root path.

-If you're interested in showing passed tests, add `"explicit": true`.
+If you're interested in showing passed tests add `"explicit": true`.

 ## Using